beanssmart/smartbeans-doc/docs/reference/provided/switch.md

 # Provided Switch

-A provided switch can be used to turn something on/off and control a bean function with it.
-To create a provided switch, declare a field of type `ProvidedSwitch` in your bean and annotate it with `@Provided`.
-SmartBeans will then automatically create the switch in Home Assistant, generate the corresponding Java object to handle state changes, and inject this object into the annotated field.

-You can register listeners for the switch programmatically or use the `@OnSwitchTurnedOn` and `@OnSwitchTurnedOff` annotations to mark a method.
-SmartBeans will then invoke the annotated method whenever the switch is turned on or off.

 A provided switch can be used to toggle something on or off and link this action to a bean function.
 To create a provided switch, declare a field of type `ProvidedSwitch` in your bean and annotate it with `@Provided`.
 SmartBeans will then automatically create the switch in Home Assistant, generate the corresponding Java object to handle